atmos/warden-github/README.md

 - **scope:** Defaults to `nil`.
 - **redirect_uri:** Defaults to the current path.
   Note that paths will be expanded to a valid URL using the request url's host.

+## Using with GitHub Enterprise

+Export the `OCTOKIT_API_ENDPOINT` environmental variable to the URL of your enterprise install.